Covid 19 coronavirus: Cabinet meets to decide if New Zealand is ready for alert level 2

-Prime Minister Jacinda Ardern and her Cabinet Ministers will today reveal to New Zealand if the country is ready to move into alert level 2.
+Prime Minister Jacinda Ardern and her Cabinet Ministers will today reveal to New Zealand if the country is ready to move into alert level 2 following a meeting that will take the best part of five hours.

+And a leading epidemiologist wants one further safety precaution thrown in the mix - compulsory masks on public transport - to give Kiwis the best possible chance of eliminating Covid 19.

 Ministers meet at 10.30 this morning for an extended Cabinet meeting to discuss the move.
-Just over six hours later, Ardern will front media with the decision at 4 pm.
+Ardern will front media with the decision at 4pm.
+The decision will be broadcast live on nzherald.co.nz and Newstalk ZB.

 If Cabinet decides the country is ready to come out of level 3, New Zealand could move to alert level 2 as early as Wednesday.